Brandon Wolf on Surviving the Pulse Massacre, Grief, Guns, and Ron DeSantis’ Anti-LGBTQ Crusade

 To see the eloquent 32-year-old speak on television, you might assume Wolf is a natural public speaker, but no. “I am naturally an introverted person, and June 12th is already a time when my batteries are quite low,” he told The Daily Beast.
 “I do whatever I can to take care of me, and so the ice cream for breakfast.”
 What flavor?
 “It depends on my mood.
 My ex, Eric, and I used to eat Talenti’s vanilla and caramel.
 It soothes the soul.”

-It is his much-missed friend Drew, who Wolf returns to again and again as we speak, and particularly Drew’s passion, energy, and insistence on being himself—all of which Wolf says helped him do the same.
-Now, through the Dru Project (which Wolf founded with Drew’s mom Christine) and his other work, Wolf hopes to help foster that same set of qualities in the next generation of LGBTQ leaders.
+It is his much-missed friend Drew who Wolf returns to again and again as we speak, and particularly Drew’s passion, energy, and insistence on being himself—all of which Wolf says helped him do the same.
+Now, through the Dru Project (which Wolf founded with Drew’s mom Christine), Wolf hopes to help foster that same set of qualities in the next generation of LGBTQ leaders.

 “We were there on the dance floor with others in community, finding joy—that was our refuge”